wilkens-teaching/info4940-s24/README.md

 ### Waitlist and prerequisites

-The course is currently full, but the waitlist on [Student Center](https://studentcenter.cornell.edu) should be open by the first days of class.
+The course is currently full, but the waitlist on [Student Center](https://studentcenter.cornell.edu) should be open by the first day of class.
 If you would like to take the course but are not enrolled, please do attend course meetings while you wait for a PIN.
 It is otherwise almost impossible to catch up if you're admitted at the end of the add period.

 **Note that you must have successfully completed [INFO 3350](https://classes.cornell.edu/browse/roster/FA23/class/INFO/3350) (Text-Mining for History and Literature) or equivalent to enroll in the class**.
 If you're unsure about your preparation, talk to Prof. Wilkens directly.